DPhil in Sustainable Urban Development FAQs

 Is it possible to have a supervisor from another Department?

 Yes, if that supervisor agrees.
-Students will also need an OUDCE co-supervisor to ensure that they the DPhil course requirements are met.
+Students will also need an OUDCE co-supervisor to ensure that the DPhil course requirements are met.
 Applicants should not apply to the DPhil on the the assumption that supervision will be available from another department.

 What activities do students participate in?